REALTY

 • How many radiators are there?
 Do they all work properly?

-• Have all the mandatory property inspections been carried out? (e.g., termite report, ERNMT, etc.)
+• Have all the mandatory property inspections been carried out? (e.g., termite diagnosis, state of risks and pollution, etc.)

-• Is the electrical system up to standard?
+• Is the electrical installation up to standard?

 • Are the windows double-glazed?

-• What is the apartment’s Energy Performance Certificate (DPE) rating?
+• What is the apartment’s energy performance rating (DPE)?

-• If you visit late in the day, inquire about the apartment’s sun exposure at different times.
+• If you carry out the house tour late in the day, inquire about the apartment’s sun exposure at different times.

 • Are the neighbors owners or tenants?

 • What are the condominium fees and rules?
-Have there been any past issues?
+Have there been any issues in the past?

 • How much is the property tax (and other local taxes)?